 \section{Abstract}

 We study a family of reachability problems under waiting-time restrictions in temporal and vertex-colored temporal graphs.
 Given a temporal graph and a set of source vertices, we find the set of vertices that are reachable from a source via a time-respecting path, where the difference in time\-stamps between consecutive edges is at most a resting time.
-Given a vertex-colored temporal graph and a multi\-set query of colors, we find the set of vertices reachable from a source via a time-respecting path such that the vertex colors of the path agree with the multiset query and the difference in timestamps between consecutive edges is at most a resting time.
-These kind of problems have several applications in understanding the spread of a disease in a network, tracing contacts in epidemic outbreaks, finding signaling pathways in the brain network, and recommending tours for tourists.
+Given a vertex-colored temporal graph and a multi\-set query of colors, we find the set of vertices reachable from a source via a time-respecting path such that the vertex colors of the path agree with the multi\-set query and the difference in timestamps between consecutive edges is at most a resting time.
+These kind of problems have applications in understanding the spread of a disease in a network, tracing contacts in epidemic outbreaks, finding signaling pathways in the brain network, and recommending tours for tourists, among other.

-We present an algebraic algorithmic framework based on constrained multilinear sieving for solving the restless reachability problems we propose.
-In particular, parameterized by the length~$k$ of a path sought, we show the problems can be solved in $\bigO(2^k k m \Delta)$ time and $\bigO(n \tau)$ space, where $n$ is the number of vertices, $m$ the number of edges, $\Delta$ the maximum resting time and $\tau$ the maximum timestamp of an input temporal graph.
-In addition, we prove that the algorithms presented for the restless reachability problems in vertex-colored temporal graphs are optimal under plausible complexity-theoretic assumptions.
+We present an algebraic algorithmic framework based on constrained multi\-linear sieving for solving the restless reachability problems we propose.
+In particular, parameterized by the length~$k$ of a path sought, we show that the proposed problems can be solved in $O(2^k k m \Delta)$ time and $O(n \Delta)$ space, where $n$ is the number of vertices, $m$ the number of edges, and $\Delta$ the maximum resting time of an input temporal graph.
+The approach can be extended to extract paths and connected subgraphs in both static and temporal graphs, thus improving the work of Bj{\"o}klund et al.~[ESA~2015] and Thejaswi et al.~[Big Data~2020].
+In addition, we prove that our algorithms for the restless reachability problems in vertex-colored temporal graphs are optimal under plausible complexity-theoretic assumptions.

-Finally, with an open-source implementation, we demonstrate that our algorithm scales to large graphs with up to one billion temporal edges, despite the problems being \np-hard.
+Finally, with an open-source implementation, we demonstrate that our algorithm scales to large graphs with up to one billion temporal edges, despite the problems being NP-hard.
 Specifically, we present extensive experiments to evaluate our scalability claims both on synthetic and real-world graphs.
 Our implementation is efficiently engineered and highly optimized.
-For instance, we can solve the restless reachability problem by restricting the path length to $9$ in a real-world graph dataset with over $36$ million directed edges in less than one hour on a commodity desktop with a 4-core {\em Haswell} CPU.
+For instance, we can solve the restless reachability problem by restricting the path length to $9$ in a real-world graph dataset with over $36$ million directed edges in less than one hour on a commodity desktop with a 4-core {Haswell} CPU.